isdanryan/AbleCase/readme.md

    - Client details (page): Create or edit the main details of each client along with login details for customer portal.

 ### User Management (app)
+   This application will use a custom admin panel to manage users and permissions.
    - Users (page): List of users
    - User details (page): Create or edit users and permissions.